Triumph Logo

 Triumph Logo 2005-2012

-In 2005, serifs and outlines disappeared, and the elongated “R” stem became even thinner.
-The blue has acquired a cobalt hue.
-In 2011, the Daytona 675, Street Triple, and Speed Triple introduced the logo with black lettering on a white background.
+In 2005, the serifs and outlines disappeared, and the elongated “R” leg became even thinner.
+The blue color took on a cobalt hue.
+In 2011, the Daytona 675, Street Triple, and Speed Triple models were given a logo with black letters on a white background.

 2013 – today